-- Surface product and service reviews on-site and in your messaging, so they feel confident they can expect a good experience from you, wherever they buy.
+- Surface product and service review on-site and in your messaging, so they feel confident they can expect a good experience from you, wherever they buy.

-- As so much around us is in flux, so may your customers preferences.
-Make sure it’s easy for them to find your preference centre, and indicate what they want to hear about when.
+- Like so much around us is in flux, so may your customers’ preferences.
+Make sure it’s easy for them to find your preference center, and indicate what they want to hear about when.

 And for all we’re a digital marketing platform, you can still simply speak to us.
 To discuss your account or any of the above suggestions, just get in touch with your account manager or customer success representative.

-If you’re not familiar with dotdigital Engagement Cloud, get a glimpse via this quick demo here.
+If you’re not familiar with Dotdigital, get a glimpse via this quick demo here.